KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 The MVCR (Minimum Viable Consent Receipt) is used to create consent receipts that puts people in the control of personal data.
 The MVCR is a specification for creating an open standard for dynamic consent and proof of consent.
 MVCR V.2 is the extension of MVCR for processing sensitive personal information and providing consent receipts with compliance claims.

+Consent Logging
+Requirements for sensitive personal data require the logging of consent changes, explicit consent, that is machine readable.

+As a result, iterative changes or consent preferences can be recorded on consent transaction level and with consent based change management, as long as it is linked to the original consent, and iteratively logged.

+* 6.1 MVCR v.2 Conformance and Compliance

+MVCR V.2 provides the
+* 6.2 SENSITIVE MVCR (TBF)
-Additional Fields Proposed
+* Additional Fields Proposed
 | 21 | PI Attribute(s) | MAY | |  | | |
 | 22 | PI Confidentiality Level | OPTIONAL | OPTIONAL |  OPTIONAL | OPTIONAL | OPTIONAL |
 | 24 | Sensitive Information Category | N/A | MUST NOT | MUST | MUST |
 | 28 | Sharing Contract/Policy | OPTIONAL | OPTIONAL | OPTIONAL | OPTIONAL |

-(move to appendix a)
-As a result, iterative changes or consent preferences can be recorded on consent transaction level and with consent based change management, as long as it is linked to the original consent, and iteratively logged.

-* 6.1 MVCR Conformance and Compliance

-MVCR V.2 provides the
-* 6.2 SENSITIVE MVCR (TBF)
 * 6.3 COMPLIANT MVCR (TBF)
+* Mapping regulation to receipt notice, funciton, policy and trust frameworks.

 * 6.4 ISO Terms - mapping and use in the MVCR
 ISO/IEC 29100:2011 is applicable to natural persons and organizations involved in specifying, procuring, architecting, designing, developing, testing, maintaining, administering, and operating information and communication technology systems or services where privacy controls are required for the processing of PII."